 Applicants to the Ph.D. program are not required to take the GRE general test.
 However, we strongly suggest that applicants who obtained their Masters degree outside Canada take the GRE general test as it will be very helpful to the Ph.D.
 Committee in the evaluation process, and these applicants MUST take the GRE general test if they want to be considered for a scholarship from McGill.

 All international students have to take the TOEFL or IELTS test, except:

 If you completed an undergraduate or graduate degree at a foreign institution where English is the language of instruction, you do not need to take the test.
 Results must be forwarded by the testing agency to McGill University (code 0935).

 Canadian students (francophones or anglophones) do not need to take the test.

-If applicable, please fill in the result of your TOEFL or IELTS test on the on-line application.
 The minimum acceptable test score for TOEFL is 600 (paper-based) or 230 (computer-based) or 100 (internet-based; no individual component must be below 22).
 The minimum acceptable test score for IELTS is an overall band of 6.5.
 The official copy must be supplied by the Educational Testing Service directly to the School.
 If you claim exemption from the TOEFL or IELTS because you have attended a university where English is used, please notify us of this.